 If you're new to international adoption, you'll have lots of questions - What's the process?
 Who/What is ICANZ?
 NZCA?
-OT or OTMFC?
+OT?
 AFS?
 What services do each provide?
 What countries can I adopt from?
 Where do I start?
 We're here to help and have provided a lot of answers on this website.

 Adoption Process-Summary- this page gives a general outline of the steps you'll need to take to adopt a child internationally and which organisations provide the services along the way.